Meet Taki, your local Kamakura guide.

 Starting Point: Kamakura Station

-・Tsurugaoka Hachimangu Shrine (Symbol of Kamakura)
+・Tsurugaoka Hachimangu Shrine — the symbolic heart of Kamakura

 Starting Point: Kamakura Station